Kazade/simulant-engine/documentation/textures.md

 Mipmaps can optionally be generated automatically each time a `Texture` is uploaded to the GPU.
 This is the default behaviour.
 If you want to disable this you should call `Texture::set_mipmap_generation(MIPMAP_GENERATE_NONE)`.

+## Disabling uploads

+Sometimes you might want to just leverage the texture loading functions of Simulant to get access to the image data (e.g. for generating heightmaps).
+In this situation it would be wasteful to upload the texture data to the GPU unnecessarily.

+For this reason you can disable uploads by calling `Texture::set_auto_upload(false)`